THE POSTAL HISTORY OF ICAO

 Captain A. Koster and J.W.
 Fredericks, Chief Officer, plotting the ship’s position on the chart.

-Front and back of picture taken on the M.S.
+Front and back of the picture taken on the M.S.
 Coast Guard Cutter Spencer ship, one of the ICAO weather ships.

 Spencer was assigned to the US Navy's Seventh Fleet, in the Pacific in late 1944, where she served as a Communications Command Ship.
 There she was credited with taking part in numerous amphibious assaults including Luzon and Palawan in the Philippines Campaign.
 After the war, Spencer returned to her Coast Guard duties, serving in the Atlantic Ocean.
 Here she provided navigational assistance for the fledgling Trans-Atlantic air industry and acted as a search and rescue platform both ships and aeroplanes.